JOmega12/Active-Directory-Deployment-and-Configuration/README.md

 - Go to Dc-1, in Server Manager, we are going to setup a new forest for AD as mydomain.com, then restart and login as mydomain.com\labuser
 ![InstallADinDC](https://github.com/user-attachments/assets/5779bf4d-04b6-4659-bb8b-819a03b010ee)

+- Click on this button and add the Domain Button
 ![clickOnThisToInstallAD](https://github.com/user-attachments/assets/cb0c79af-86b1-477b-9d1f-b36f53783fdc)
 ![addingDomainCom](https://github.com/user-attachments/assets/8cc078e1-ec76-45e2-b000-68b768f4b824)